rajendraanumolu03/bigbang1/chart/doc/advanced/geo/index.md

    helm upgrade --install gitlab-geo gitlab/gitlab --namespace gitlab -f secondary.yaml
    ```

-   NOTE:
-   With Helm v2, one may need to specify the namespace that the release was
-   deployed to with the `--namespace <namespace>` option.

 1. Wait for the deployment to complete, and the application to come online.

 ## Add Secondary Geo instance via Primary